Giorgi Guliashvili

-Giorgi Guliashvili (გიორგი გულიაშვილი; born 5 September 2001) is a Georgian professional footballer who plays as a second striker for Bosnian Premier League club Sarajevo and the Georgia national team.
+Giorgi Guliashvili (გიორგი გულიაშვილი; born 5 September 2001) is a Georgian professional footballer who plays as a forward for La Liga club Racing de Santander and the Georgia national team.

 Club career

 Guliashvili started playing for Saburtalo after having advanced into the first team through the academy ranks.
 He made a debut in Erovnuli Liga on 28 May 2019 when at the age of 17 he came on the pitch as a substitute in a 3–0 win against WIT Georgia.
 At the end of this season Guliashvili won two nominations at the annual awards ceremony organized by the Football Federation - Goal of the Season for the goal scored in a 2–0 win over Croatia U19s and the Alexander Chivadze Golden award for under-19 players.

 He gradually secured a place in the team, playing for Saburtalo as a regular squad member during the next three seasons.
 Guliashvili netted his first top-league goal on 24 July 2020 against Torpedo Kutaisi.

 He left the club in January 2023 and moved to Bosnian side Sarajevo for an undisclosed fee.
 In August 2023, he was loaned to Velež for one season.
-While the latter finished 3rd in the league, Guliashvili was selected among the best eleven players of the season.
+While the latter finished third in the league, Guliashvili was selected among the best eleven players of the season.

 In 2025, Guliashvili contributed to his team with four goals as Sarajevo won the Bosnian Cup.
 He was named Player of the Season by the Union of Bosnian Football Players.

+On 9 January 2026, Guliashvili joined Segunda División club Racing de Santander, signing a three-year contract.